huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be confident, bold, and fearless.
-Always  https://www.youtube.com/watch?v=Ks-_Mh1QhMcTake ownership and responsibility.
-Be decisive.
+[Always stand up straight with your shoulders back.](https://www.youtube.com/watch?v=Ks-_Mh1QhMc) Be decisive.
 Trust your gut.
 Remember that no one has it all figured out.